Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 {% enddetails %}
 <br/>

-You might ask: **Is it safe to align to `u64`** ?
-And the answer is yes, if the file is properly constructed it should this should be 64 byte aligned which is bigger than the 8 byte alignment needed for `u64`.
-Also checking if `l` and `r` are empty helps us ensure that everything is working properly.
+You might ask: **Is it safe to align to `u64`?** And the answer is yes, if the file is properly constructed, it should be 64-byte aligned, which is bigger than the 8-byte alignment needed for `u64`.
+Also, checking if `l` and `r` are empty helps us ensure that everything is working properly.

 # We can still be smarter
-At this point we have the merged and minimized tokens with their respectives Roaringish Packed, so in theory we have everything needed to start intersecting them right ?
+At this point, we have the merged and minimized tokens, so in theory, we have everything needed to start intersecting them, right?
 Right, but...
-If I tell you that we can still try to reduce our search space, by doing something that I called smart execution.
+What if I tell you that we can still try to reduce our search space by doing something that I call smart execution?

-Similar to the minimize step we can reduce the number of computed intersections, but in this cases we are just changing the order that we compute the intersections.
-Since this operation is associative (but not commutative) we can group/start the computation at any point and achieve the same result.
+Similar to the minimize step, we can reduce the number of computed intersections, but in this case, we are just changing the order in which we compute the intersections.
+Since this operation is associative (but not commutative), we can group/start the computation at any point and achieve the same result.

-But in this case we can't be so aggresive as the minimize step, because the score would be the final size of the intersection (we only have an upper bound) and to know this we need to compute the intersection it self.
+However, in this case, we can't be as aggressive as the minimize step because the score would be the final size of the intersection (we only have an upper bound), and to know this, we need to compute the intersection itself.

-With this in mind be can me a little bit more naive, but still be good enough: start intersecting by the pair that leads to the smallest sum of lengths (we could also start by the token that has the smallest Roaringish Packed length and intersect with the smallest adjecent, but I prefer the first option).
+With this in mind, we can be a little bit more naive but still good enough: start intersecting by the pair that leads to the smallest sum of lengths (we could also start with the token that has the smallest Roaringish Packed length and intersect with the smallest adjacent, but I prefer the first option).

 ```rust
 let mut min = usize::MAX;